diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

 - balance problems more, i.e. no more $2^2$

 - fracOperations negative signs should be in front of the fraction, but also continue to work with the other operations

+- rename and replace all fracOperations with just "frac", and rename and replace simplify with simp